RobertARandolph/AdmiralBumbleBee.com/Health.md

 * Vitamin deficiencies
 * Cancer-related causes
 * Vasculitic causes
-* Endocrine causes (thyroid is fine, I've undergone the fully battery of tests)
+* Endocrine causes (I've undergone the fully battery of tests, I have hypothyroidism which is treated successfully)

 All tests have come back negative thusfar.